kode4food/fate-lang/README.md

 end
 ```

 Better!
 But now you have the pattern matching for qualifying cars in a place where it can't be reused.
-Let's clean that up.
+Let's clean that up:

 ```